Carita Beach with smoking Mt Krakatau volcano

 Carita is the closest beach resort to Jakarta and is a favourite weekend retreat for expatriates and locals alike.
 There are cottages available for nightly rental, as well as the Krakatau Beach Hotel.
 There is also medium-priced accommodation available on the beach at Anyer and Merak.

-The road to the west from Jakarta begins at Grogol and passes by the new Cengkareng International Airport near Tangerang and meets the coast at Cilegon – the site of Indonesia’s steel industry.
+The road to the west from Jakarta begins at Grogol and meets the coast at Cilegon – the site of Indonesia’s steel industry.
 At Cilegon the road forks.
 10km to the right is Merak Ferry Terminal to Sumatra, for those continuing overland.
 To the left, the road follows the coast to Anyer, Carita and on to Labuan.

 Buses to Carita Beach leave from the Grogol Bus Terminal daily at 7 am and 9 am, and the trip takes about four hours.

 In the ocean off Carita is the new Krakatau Volcano, having risen again from the sea floor after it was totally destroyed in the 1883 eruption.
-Boat trips are regularly organised from the Krakatau Beach Hotel and leave from Labuan harbour.
+Boat trips are regularly organised and leave from Labuan harbour.
 At times when the volcano is active, flames and smoke are clearly visible from the beach.
+The photo above was taken before the massive eruption in 2018.

 Old Banten is located two and a half hours drive west of Jakarta, on the northern coastline near the city of Serang.
 Formerly known as Bantam, it was the main trading port for pepper in the sixteenth century, until overpowered by the Dutch VOC/East India Company in the seventeenth century.